rasadeghnasab/nomics/README.md

 2. cd to the repository directory
     - `cd nomics

-3. up and run the whole project
+3. initialize the project
     - `make project`
     - Note: You can use `sudo make project` if it gives you any permission error

+4. check databases to see if they are up or not using `make status`

+5. run the project after all the services are OK
+    - `make run`

 ---
-# Useful make commands

-Here we listed some useful commands that you can use to develop the application:

-### Docker commands
-- Run all the necessary containers to make project work and accessible through a URI and PORT
-    - `make up`
+# Clear all the containers

-- Stop all the containers and free resources and ports
+run `make purge` to clear all the runing containers and data
-    - `make down`

-### Back-end commands

-- Install laravel composer packages and create `.env` file from the `.env.example`
-    - `make laravel-dep`

-- Run all the tests
-    - `make test`

-- You can run a specific test by passing the `filter` argument to the command
-    - `make test filter=TEST_FILE_OR_FUNCTION`